-The Ferret is a registered co-operative, with places reserved for both journalists and subscribers on the board.
+The Ferret is a registered co-operative with places reserved on the board for both journalists and subscribers.

-This hybrid model makes us unique in Scotland – and it means that when you subscribe to The Ferret you become more than just a passive supporter.
-You become a part owner of the project, and you can influence how the project will develop by voting at our regular member events.
-You can even stand for election to the board.
+This hybrid model makes us unique in Scotland and means that when you subscribe to The Ferret you become more than just a passive supporter – people become part-owners of the project and can influence how it will develop.
+People can also stand for election to our board.

-The Ferret was the first publisher in Scotland to be regulated by Impress, and is also pledged to uphold the principles of the voluntary code of practice for social enterprise in Scotland.
+The Ferret was the first publisher in Scotland to be regulated by Impress and we have pledged to uphold the principles of the voluntary code of practice for social enterprise in Scotland.

-We invite you all to become paying supporters.
+We invite you to become a paying supporter.

-We also want to build a community of like-minded people:
+The Ferret is also trying to build a community of like-minded people:

 - those who want to run their own national or local investigations